sid88in/serverless-appsync-plugin/doc/general-config.md

 - `caching`: See [Cacing](caching.md)
 - `waf`: See [Web Application Firefall](WAF.md)
 - `logging`: See [Logging](#Logging)
-- `logicalId`: Optional string.
-Used to override the generated CloudFormation Logical ID for the `AWS::AppSync::GraphQLApi` resource
+- `logicalIdPrefix`: Optional string.
+Used to prefix the generated CloudFormation Logical ID for the `AWS::AppSync::GraphQLApi` and related resources
 - `xrayEnabled`: Boolean.
 Enable or disable X-Ray tracing.
 - `visibility`: Optional. `GLOBAL` or `PRIVATE`. **Changing this value requires the replacement of the API.**
 - `tags`: A key-value pair for tagging this AppSync API